psf/pyperf/doc/runner.rst

     -w WARMUPS/--warmups=WARMUPS
     --min-time=MIN_TIME

-Default (no JIT, ex: CPython): 20 processes, 3 samples per process (total: 60 samples), and 1 warmup.
+Default (no JIT, ex: CPython): 20 processes, 3 values per process (total: 60 values), and 1 warmup.

-Default (with a JIT, ex: PyPy): 6 processes, 10 samples per process (total: 60 samples), and 10 warmups.
+Default (with a JIT, ex: PyPy): 6 processes, 10 values per process (total: 60 values), and 10 warmups.

 * ``--rigorous``: Spend longer running tests to get more accurate results.
   Multiply the number of ``PROCESSES`` by 2.
-Default: 40 processes and 3 samples per process (120 samples).
+Default: 40 processes and 3 values per process (120 values).
 * ``--fast``: Get rough answers quickly.
 Divide the number of ``PROCESSES`` by 2 and multiply the number of ``SAMPLES`` by 2/3 (0.6).
-Default: 10 processes and 2 samples per process (total: 20 samples).
+Default: 10 processes and 2 values per process (total: 20 values).
 * ``PROCESSES``: number of processes used to run the benchmark (default: ``20``, or ``6`` with a JIT)
-* ``SAMPLES``: number of samples per process
+* ``SAMPLES``: number of values per process
   (default: ``3``, or ``10`` with a JIT)
-* ``WARMUPS``: the number of ignored samples used to warmup to benchmark (default: ``1``, or ``10`` with a JIT)
+* ``WARMUPS``: the number of ignored values used to warmup to benchmark (default: ``1``, or ``10`` with a JIT)
 * ``LOOPS``: number of loops per sample. ``x^y`` syntax is accepted, example:
   ``--loops=2^8`` uses ``256`` iterations.
-By default, the timer is calibrated to get raw samples taking at least ``MIN_TIME`` seconds.
+By default, the timer is calibrated to get raw values taking at least ``MIN_TIME`` seconds.
 * ``MIN_TIME``: Minimum duration of a single raw sample in seconds (default: ``100 ms``)